bblodfon/femto-power-control/README.md

 well as the utilites of every user (starting from the macro to the femto users).
 See the zompolas_femtopowercontrol pdf for a full explanation of what i did in my thesis.

 The femtopowercontrol.m was tested in Matlab (version:R2011a).
-Run: >> femtopowercontrol
+Run: >> femtopower